How to Write a Proposal for AI Automation Services That Closes Deals

 - Step 5 — Safety: Risk reversal (guarantee, trial period, or clear cancellation terms) removes the final barrier to saying yes.

 Every section of your proposal should move the prospect through this sequence.
+Miss any step and you're forcing them to fill in the gaps themselves — and they won't fill them in favorably.

 The 8-Section Proposal Template